 When we launched The Experiment in early 2009, we explained our name with this thought: Because every book is a test of new ideas.
+We’re committed to publishing a wide range of nonfiction as well as select children’s storybooks with a teaching mission.
+Many of our books are highly practical, others are straightforwardly narrative—and some ingeniously combine practical information with narrative gusto.

 Many other books we’ve published have also garnered major national attention, accolades, and bestseller status: